wangyq/CxxHello/README.md

 CxxHello
 =====

-This is a project for me to learn the using of c++ language in linux environment.
+This is a project for me to learn and use c++ language in linux environment.